 It’s going to be very difficult not to get snarky with God during the end times.
 When we humans don’t like what’s happening, we are quick to complain, and we’re really not going to like a lot of what happens during the end times.
 Because we are so used to discounting God’s ownership of all created things, we’re positioned to respond very inappropriately when God starts destroying stuff around us.
 “God, what are You doing?
 That was my house You just burned down!
 That was my neighborhood You just destroyed!
 That was my kid You just killed!
 That was my leg You just broke!”
 This will be our automatic response when God starts destroying His stuff, and yet are we really justified in griping like this?

 If God creates wood, nails, and a hammer for you, and you use these things to build yourself a shelter, who owns that shelter?
 It’s all God’s stuff.
 He made all of the materials, He taught you how to assemble them in a useful way, and He provided the physical strength you needed to carry out the project.
-You see, as a human you own nothing.
+As a human you own nothing.
 God owns everything.

 Because humans are selfish and prone to taking advantage of each other, talking about ownership is very helpful when we’re trying to get along with our own kind.
 We need to divvy up the resources in this world, because if any of us gets our hands on too much power, we will surely become abusive.
 When it comes to maintaining order in human societies, it’s very helpful to erect a fence around a house and call everything inside the fence Mary’s property.
 Then we can create laws that say that Joe can’t trespass on Mary’s property or take Mary’s stuff without her permission.
 Using possessive language is very helpful in our human relationships and it is a critical part of maintaining healthy boundaries.
 When speaking to another human, it’s both appropriate and necessary to say, “It’s not okay for you to injure my body or steal my car or break into my house.”
 But when we are speaking to God, possessive language quickly becomes irreverent.